typelevel/squants/shared/src/main/scala/squants2/README.md

 ## Goals

-* Generic Numeric type for Quantity values with Interoperability ✓
+* Support for `Numeric` as Quantity values with Interoperability between types ✓
 * Refactor Core Model to Support Generics ✓
 * Refactor SI Base Dimensions to validate model ✓
 * Refactor all Dimensions - #TODO